sensible-hq/sensible-docs/readme-sync/v0/sdk-reference/draft-sdk.md

 #### Optional: Understand extraction

 Navigate to https://app.sensible.so/editor/instruct/?d=sensible_instruct_basics&c=contract&g=contract to see how the extraction you just ran works in the Sensible app.
-You can add more fields to the extraction configuration to extract more data:
+You can add more fields to the left pane to extract more data:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/sdk_node_1.png)

 ## Usage: Extract document data

-You can extract data from a document, as specified by the extraction configurations and document types defined in your Sensible account.
+You can use this SDK to extract data from a document, as specified by the extraction configurations and document types defined in your Sensible account.

 ### Overview

 See the following steps for an overview of the SDK's workflow for document data extraction.
 Every method returns a chainable promise:

 1. Instantiate an SDK object with `new SensibleSDK()`.
-2. Request a document extraction with `sensible.extract()` .
+2. Request a document extraction with `sensible.extract()`.
 Use the following required parameters:
    1.  **(required)** Specify the document from which to extract data using the `url`, `path`, or `file` parameter.
    2.  **(required)** Specify the user-defined document type or types using the `documentType` or `documentTypes` parameter.
 3. Wait for the result.
 Use `sensible.waitFor()`,  or use a webhook.